A Comprehensive Survey on Deep Graph Representation Learning: Graph Convolutions

 where $\alpha_{i,j}$ is the attention coefficient, $\mathbf a$ and $\mathbf \Theta$ are model parameters, and $[\cdot||\cdot]$ means concatenation.
 After the $\alpha$s are obtained, the new features are computed as a weighted sum of input node features, which is:

-Xu et al.~\cite{xu2018powerful} explores the representational limitations of graph neural networks.
-What they discover is that message passing networks like GCN~\cite{kipf2016semi} and GraphSAGE~\cite{hamilton2017inductive} are incapable of distinguishing certain graph structures.
-To improve the representational power of graph neural networks, they propose Graph Isomorphism Network (GIN) that gives an adjustable weight to the central node feature, which can be mathematically written as:
+\citet{xu2018powerful} explore the representational limitations of graph neural networks.
+What they discover is that message passing networks like GCN~\citep{kipf2016semi} and GraphSAGE~\citep{hamilton2017inductive} are incapable of distinguishing certain graph structures.
+To improve the representational power of graph neural networks, they propose the Graph Isomorphism Network (GIN) that gives an adjustable weight to the central node feature, which can be mathematically written as:

 where $\epsilon$ is a learnable parameter.